veillette/physics-book/contents/ch7GravitationalPotentialEnergy.md

 <div class="title">
 Finding the Speed of a Roller Coaster from its Height
 </div>
-(a) What is the final speed of the roller coaster shown in [Figure](#fig3) if it starts from rest at the top of the 20.0 m hill and work done by frictional forces is negligible?
+(a) What is the final speed of the roller coaster shown in [Figure 3](#fig3) if it starts from rest at the top of the 20.0 m hill and work done by frictional forces is negligible?
 (b) What is its final speed (again assuming negligible friction) if its initial speed is 5.00 m/s?

 ![A roller coaster track is shown with a car about to go downhill.
 The initial height of the roller coaster car on the track is twenty-five meters from the lowest part of the track and its speed v sub zero is equal to zero.
 The roller coaster&#x2019;s height from the level part of the track is twenty meters.
 The finish point of the car is on the level part of the track and the speed at that point is unknown.](../resources/Figure_08_03_04a.jpg "The speed of a roller coaster increases as gravity pulls it downhill and is greatest at its lowest point.
 Viewed in terms of energy, the roller-coaster-Earth system&#x2019;s gravitational potential energy is converted to kinetic energy.
 If work done by friction is negligible, all \( \Delta \PE_\text{g} \)  is converted to \( \Delta \KE \) .")